You can ask DVLA for information about your vehicle or another vehicle and its registered keeper if you have a ‘reasonable cause’.

 - finding out who was responsible for an accident

-- tracing the owner of an abandoned vehicle
+- tracing the registered keeper of an abandoned vehicle

 - tracing people responsible for driving off without paying for goods and services